binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 Network segmentation is the act of splitting a network of computers that share network resources into multiple sub-networks, whether it be real via routers and Layer 3 switches, or virtual via VLANs.

-Without segmentation, attackers, once on the network, have direct access to the resources on that network.
+Without segmentation, attackers, once on the network will have direct access to the resources on that network.

-Having all or many resources that cross different trust boundaries on a monolithic network does nothing to constrain attackers or the transfer of malware.
-When we talk about trust boundaries we are talking about a configured firewall rather than just a router.
+Having all or many resources that cross different trust boundaries on a monolithic network, does nothing to constrain attackers or the transfer of malware.
+When we talk about trust boundaries we are talking about a configured firewall, rather than just a router.
 A router routes, a firewall should deny or drop everything other than what you specify.
 This requires some thought as to what should be allowed to enter the gateway interface, and how it is then treated.

 A good example specific to the lack of segmentation is what is currently happening with the explosion of IoT devices.
 Why would your household appliances need to be on the Internet other than to perform tasks such as a refrigerator ordering food, or an oven telling you when your dinner is cooked.
 Worse still, it may be to provide functionality to turn the appliance on and off or be [commandeered by attackers](http://www.mirror.co.uk/news/technology-science/technology/hackers-use-fridge-send-spam-3046733#) to do their bidding.
 This is quite common now for home appliances that have next to no security-related capabilities.
 Even if these functions were considered important enough to reveal open sockets from your home to the Internet, surely it would be much safer to have these devices on a network segment with the least privilege available, tight egress filtering, encrypted communications, and managed by someone who knows how to configure the firewall rules on the segment's gateway.